-Posting your tapestry If you’ll be posting your tapestry to us, take a quick look here at our handy check list.
-We remind you of important things like checking for missed stitches, resisting the urge to trim down your canvas, and to send your work in by Recorded or Registered post.
+Posting your tapestry If you’ll be posting your tapestry to us for our making up service, take a quick look here at our handy checklist.
+We remind you of important things like holding your work up to the light to check for missed stitches and resisting the urge to trim down your canvas.

 Once you have packaged your tapestry securely, please use a ‘signed for’ method to post it to us.